ushowkot/ushowkot/README.md

-- 👋 Hi, I’m Showkot Usman.
+👋 Hi, I’m Showkot Usman.
-- 👀 I’m interested in programming.
+👀 I’m passionate about programming, particularly Mobile App Development using Dart and Flutter.
-- 🌱 I’m currently learning Machine learning, AI.
+🌱 I’m also exploring Machine Learning and AI.
-- 💞️ I’m looking to collaborate on Software Development.
+💞️ I’m looking to collaborate on software development projects.
-- 📫 How to reach me
+📫 You can reach me at:

-Email: showkot.dev@gmail.com
+Email: showkot.soft@gmail.com
-Contact: 880 1739864821
+Contact: +880 1407622111
-Website : www.fillbd.com
+Website: www.fillbd.com

 <!---
 ushowkot/ushowkot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.